ippc/sandbox/README.md

 First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time).

+Then, [here's a basic guide](http://rogerdudler.github.io/git-guide/) (below is an example of working with this repository itself).

 ## Git Workflow

 1. Clone repository from sandbox repo (the first time you start working with it)